Conoize/logkit.github.io/_includes/docs/usage.md

 ## Advanced Usage

 The basics of LogKit don't change, but its real power comes from using [Endpoints][endpoints] other than the console.
-LogKit allows you to write log entries to as many Endpoints as desired.
+LogKit allows you to write [Log Entries][entries] to as many Endpoints as desired.
 Each of these Endpoints can be customized to log in different [formats][formatting], or set to accept different [Priority Levels][levels].

 ### Complex Example (in OS X) with Multiple Endpoints